-Star ratings are, without a doubt, important.
+Star ratings in reviews are, without a doubt, important.
 Customers look for at least 3.4 stars before they’ll even consider engaging with your business, and those ratings have a cumulative effect on your longer-term brand reputation.
 An occasional negative review is one thing, but nobody wants a long line of 1-stars.

 However, stars are not the be-all and end-all.
 Customers are much more savvy and nuanced in their assessment of whether a brand is worth looking at.
 They’re looking for quantity, quality and consistency in the reviews they see online.